tel: +48 888 99 98 98

 • By applying a shiny coating of nickel, gold, or silver, the element gains an aesthetic appearance,

-• Wide application in the industry of new technologies – are used in HDD drives, electric motors, medical devices and other advanced devices.
+• Significant importance in the industry of new technologies – are used in hard drives, electric motors, medical equipment or other highly developed apparatuses.

 Disadvantages of neodymium magnets: